candemircan/metalign/README.md

 There are two kinds of data:

 - External source datasets are downloaded into `data/external/` and are not tracked.
-- Derived artifacts, such as extracted features, checkpoints, configs, and evaluation outputs, are tracked with DataLad/git-annex and stored on OSF.
+- Derived artifacts, such as extracted features, checkpoints, configs, evaluation outputs, and generated figures, are tracked with DataLad/git-annex and stored on OSF.

 To download external source datasets: